Argyll and Bute Health and Social Care Partnership Grant fund

 This budget is devolved to local networks to distribute as they see fit using agreed selection criteria.
-This year we now have the following 4 themes for grant funding:
+This year we now have the following 4 themes for grant funding in conjunction with the focus on self managment of Long Term Conditions and physical activites with clear links with HSCP Services.

 Theme 1 – Getting the best start in life